Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/solving-geometry-with-code.md

 Once you can phrase the problem in searchable terms it's time to pull out the programmer's most powerful tool...
 The internet.

 You're looking anything relevant to the problem at hand.
+This may take the form
+of:

+- Wikipedia - usually my first port of call
+- Blog posts exploring similar problems
+- Academic Papers - tend to be quite information-dense and go into *much* more detail than you care about, but a quick skim through will often find pictures or algorithms that are useful
+- Existing Products or Libraries - why waste weeks reimplementing the wheel?

 I'll often end up with 20-40 open tabs because I've opened most of the promising items on the first couple pages of search results, then I'll skim through and open interesting things those pages link to.

 Continuing with our example from before where we're wanting to find the path from one point to another preferring to use unvisited edges, I might search